WazhaLouis/REACT_NATIVE-BASIC-COMPONENTS-/README.md

 # REACT_NATIVE-BASIC-COMPONENTS-
-Application with basic react native componets
+Application with basic react native components: the button use of images the modal scrollview customizing the status bar